 MAC randomization can cause problems for data quality as each time a sensor is logging a probe, even if it is from the same device, the MAC address is changing.
-This creates an illusion of a larger population than actually present, contributing to the issue of overestimation.
-[7], see Fig. 1.
+It makes it seem as if there are more people than there are on the ground, leading to the problem of overestimation [7], see Fig. 1.